emtee40/SurvivalManual-wiki/Medicine.md

 Plant foods provide carbohydrates—the main source of energy.
 Many plants provide enough protein to keep the body at normal efficiency.
 Although plants may not provide a balanced diet, they will sustain you even in the arctic, where meat's heat-producing qualities are normally essential.
 Many plant foods such as nuts and seeds will give you enough protein and oils for normal efficiency.
 Roots, green vegetables, and plant foods containing natural sugar will provide calories and carbohydrates that give the body natural energy.

 The food value of plants becomes more and more important if you are eluding the enemy or if you are in an area where wildlife is scarce.
-For instance—
+For instance:

 * You can dry plants by wind, air, sun, or fire.
 This retards spoilage so that you can store or carry the plant food with you to use when needed.
-* You can obtain plants more easily and more quietly than meat.
-This is extremely important when the enemy is near.
+* You can often obtain plants more easily than meat.

 **Animals**

 Meat is more nourishing than plant food.
-In fact, it may even be more readily available in some places.
+It may even be more readily available in some places.
 However, to get meat, you need to know the habits of and how to capture the various wildlife.

 To satisfy your immediate food needs, first seek the more abundant and more easily obtained wildlife, such as insects, crustaceans, mollusks, fish, and reptiles.
 These can satisfy your immediate hunger while you are preparing traps and snares for larger game.